Sholtee/sfc/README.md

   1. Sample processors
   2. Empty nodes are skipped
 - 0.0.16:
-  1. You can suppress "dstBase" by using absolute path
+  1. You can suppress `dstBase` by using absolute path
-  2. Treat empty "dst" as a valid path
+  2. Treat empty `dst` as a valid path
 - 0.0.17: Processors can be queried